ppfeufer/adguard-filter-list/README.md

 | FR: French filters RedFlagDomains | https://dl.red.flag.domains/red.flag.domains.txt |

-## Do you curate the lists?
+## Do You Curate the Lists?

 Absolutely not.

 All these lists are considered 3rd party from my point of view.
 I have no influence over them at all.
 All I do is combine the lists I was using into one single list, so my list of blocklists isn't massive.
 (That was a lot of lists in one sentence ...)

-## How often is this list updated?
+## How Often Is This List Updated?

 Every full hour

-## Whitelist exceptions you might want to make
+## Whitelist Exceptions You Might Want to Make

 ### Google Fonts